mcoirad/the-grunfeld/_executives/Garry St. Jean_['GSW'].md

 draft_win_list: '<ul>

   <li>Drafted Gilbert Arenas with 31th pick but was worth 7th pick.</li>

+  <li>Drafted Chris Porter with 55th pick but was worth 43th pick.</li>

   <li>Drafted Troy Murphy with 14th pick but was worth 12th pick.</li>